The 3d Dependent Data Description language¶

 Warning

 3d does not enforce that all cases of a union be of the same size, and 3d does not introduce any implicit padding to enforce it.
 Nor does 3d introduce any alignment padding.
 This is in the spirit of keeping 3d specifications explicit: if you want padding, you need to add it explicitly.
+See also the section on alignment.

 A casetype